 Certificate in Biological Systems Modeling

 The Agricultural and Biological Engineering graduate studies program offers an opportunity for students to earn a certificate in biological systems modeling.
-Engineering and Science graduate students and professionals will be trained to model a wide range of biological and environmental systems.
+Engineering and science graduate students and professionals will be trained to model a wide range of biological and environmental systems.
 A tiered course structure introduces students to conceptual modeling, model development and design with high-level programing languages, and an overview of the model application to simulation of biological systems.

-IMPORTANT: No more than 50% of certificate coursework can be completed prior to submitting an application for the certificate program.
+Please notice that no more than 50% of certificate coursework can be completed prior to submitting an application for the certificate program.

 Please notify Robin Snyder (email@example.com) after you complete the application so she can process your admission.

 - Tier 1 [Required]

 ABE 5643C: Biological Systems Modeling - Offered Every Fall Semester

 ABE 6933: Advanced Biological Systems Modeling - Offered Every Spring Semester